3 Committee discussion

 Death rate associated with platelet transfusion: People having avatrombopag or lusutrombopag would, on average, have fewer platelet transfusions (see section 3.6).
 The clinical experts explained that the risk of death with a platelet transfusion was very small (see section 3.11).

 Fatal bleeds: The company for lusutrombopag (Shionogi) showed data suggesting that lusutrombopag was associated with fewer severe bleeds than placebo.
 The committee considered it plausible that there would be fewer bleeds with a thrombopoietin receptor agonist because these drugs raise platelet levels for a longer time than a platelet transfusion.
 It also considered that it was difficult to use the rates of rescue therapy for bleeding (which had been measured in the avatrombopag and lusutrombopag trials) as a proxy measure for bleeding rates.
-This was because the definition of rescue therapy differed between the trials, and only 2 people in the lusutrombopag trials had rescue therapy.
+This was because the definition of rescue therapy differed between the trials.

 Adverse events associated with avatrombopag or lusutrombopag: The committee acknowledged that thrombopoietin receptor agonists increase the risk of thromboembolic events, but that the short-term trial results did not show a difference in thromboembolic events between placebo and avatrombopag or lusutrombopag.